 Now more than ever, an organisation is the sum of its relationships.
 The essence of trusted professional relationships is evolving in response to the challenges of increasing complexity.
 Truth and trust are harder to achieve, and more valuable.

 In advice-giving businesses relationships are also the major driver of commercial activity.
 We’re all in sales now, whether transactionally or not, striving to influence the thinking and actions of another.

-We explored these points here four years ago in the context of future AI, under the title Integrity.
-Trusted advisors still need tech resources, tech skills, and most importantly tech awareness.
-To hold ground and to enable growth, the deepening of client relationships is essential.
+We explored these points here seven years ago in the context of future AI, under the title Integrity.
+Trusted advisors still need tech resources, tech skills, and most importantly tech awareness, but to hold ground and to enable growth, the deepening of client relationships is essential.